 - If you have a paging system, can you make an announcement to have the customer return to his or her vehicle?

-- Do you have a bottle of water, a bowl, a small portable fan, and some spots for shade pinpointed in the event you can safely and legally remove the dog from the vehicle?
+- Do you have a bottle of water, a bowl, a small portable fan, and some spots for shade pinpointed in the event you can safely and legally remove the dog from

 Make sure staff know where they can find these things.
 Time is of the essence when an animal is left alone in a hot vehicle, and small steps like this could help save their life.